meteor/galaxy-docs/content/deploy-troubleshooting.md

 If you recently changed your DNS settings, you may need to wait for the new records to propagate.
 DNS changes often propagate within 30 minutes (depending on the TTL configured for the record set), but in some cases it can take up to 24 hours.
 Contact your DNS provider if you think there is a problem.

+<h2 id="deployment-failure">Deployment failures</h2>

+A deployment failure means simply that our system couldn't create a container to deploy your app.
+If this happens, it will be noted in the logs.

+Begin by checking the logs tab to see if your app is crashing.
+The 'Service' tab may show you important build errors, in addition to the stopping and starting of containers.

+Most of the time, the key to a solution will be found in the exception or error messages.
+Keep iterating on code fixes and deployments until the error goes away, a new error appears, or your app deploys successfully.

 <h2 id="package-error">Module missing or npm error</h2>

 This usually indicates that the module or package working locally in your application is not working after deployment.
 While we don't offer support for the use of specific third-party packages, an explanation may help you to troubleshoot.